Mastering Rust’s Result Enum for Error Handling

 Common Methods of Result

-type provides several useful methods that make error handling more convenient.
+The Result type provides several useful methods that make error handling more convenient.

-and is_err
+is_ok and is_err Methods

 Here’s a simple example: